tiambehooper/tiy-homework-command-line-practice/README.md

 1. There is a file named `main.txt` in the folder `src/main/java/`.
 This file must be renamed to `Main.java`.

-2. Now that you've correctly renamed the Main.java file you can to run it using `gradle run -q`.
+2. Now that you've correctly renamed the Main.java file you can to run it using `gradle run -q` in the root directory of the project.
 This will print out a friendly message and create a new file named `mainWasRun.txt` in the root of your project.

 3. Create a new folder named `images` in the folder `src/main/resources`.